listless-restless/honkai-vns/README.md

 # Honkai VNs

-**NB: This fork is outdated - please check https://github.com/delialala/honkai-vns for latest fork.**
+**NB: This fork is outdated - please check https://github.com/delialala/honkai-vns and https://github.com/RaytheonThunder/honkai-vns for latest forks.**

 Continuation of Chinese-to-English translation work of Honkai Impact VNs, from https://github.com/zklm/honkai-vns, in the form of edits to .xml files that can be loaded via zklm's scripts into the VN viewer.